 The symptoms and progress of MS vary widely between individuals.
 Each person will make a treatment plan with their doctor to suit their needs.

-ET is the most common type of abnormal tremor.
+ET is the

 The cerebellum receives this information from other parts of the brain, the spinal cord, and the body’s sensory systems.